vizdata-f21/project-2-tidy_team/README.md

-Initially, our group attempted to utilize Leaflet, but this method did not work because it required spatial data that we could not join with the World Pollution datasets.
+Initially, our group attempted to utilize Leaflet, but this method did not work because it required spatial data that we could not join with the World Pollution data sets.
 Next, we tried using `geom_polygon,` which worked visually but limited interactivity.
 We were determined to include hover and zoom-in features to provide adequate information for users, because the color scale is not detailed enough to compare across space and time.
 We finally chose the plotly package to enhance interactivity.

 ### Accessibility